microshift-io/microshift-documentation/themes/docsy/userguide/content/en/docs/Getting started/_index.md

 ## Known issues

-### MacOS
+### macOS

 #### Errors: `too many open files` or `fatal error: pipe failed`

-By default, MacOS permits a small number of open File Descriptors.
+By default, macOS permits a small number of open File Descriptors.
 For larger sites, or when you're simultaneously running multiple applications, you might receive one of the following errors when you run [`hugo server`](https://gohugo.io/commands/hugo_server/) to preview your site locally:

 * POSTCSS v7 and earlier: